Orniepay/E-Commerce-App/README.md

 # E-Commerce-App
-with Next.js, React, Tailwind, MongoDB and Stripe
+With Next.js, React, Tailwind, MongoDB and Stripe